 - Upload on Facebook: Native Facebook videos deliver up to 530% more comments and a 477% higher share rate in comparison with YouTube videos.

 YouTube brings more audiences than any broadcast or cable TV network.
-As reported by Google, YouTube video ads can boost your millennial audience by 42%, 10x the engagement rate, and the views of your former videos by 500%.
+As reported by Google, YouTube video ads can significantly boost your millennial audience, engagement rate, and the views of your former videos.

-Here’s how to ensure that your YouTube video marketing performs the best:
+Here’s how to ensure that your YouTube videos perform the best:

 - Select your thumbnail image wisely.
 It’s the first thing users see before they click on your video, and this is why you need to make sure it’s attractive.